hackeriet/imponator/README.md

 - [ ] Remove Silkscreen text from top side.
 Either delete or move to bottom side.
 - [ ] Add useful information to bottom side.
 Such as link.
 Or maybe also fun stuff, its free (silkscreen) real estate after all.
 - [ ] Add pin 1 indicator to Shitty Add-on header.
-- [ ] Add 3 step toggle switch to switch between battery,external battery and USB C.
+- [x] Add 2 step toggle switch to switch between external battery and USB C.
 - [ ] Consider adding button(s).
 And/or encoder.
 - [ ] Add numbering to UPDI programming header.
 - [ ] Add github link.